 Since 1998, Friendship Bridge has stared down multiple crises while standing steadfast alongside the women we serve in Guatemala.
 We persevered through those challenges and emerged more resilient on the other side.
-Now is no exception, even as the virus responsible for COVID-19 continues to spread worldwide, presenting unknown risks to all.
+The year 2020 is no exception, even as the virus responsible for COVID-19 continues to spread and presents unknown risks to all.
 With the health and safety of our community, staff, and clients at the core of our decision making, Friendship Bridge is responding proactively and with compassion.
 Our Her for Her campaign illustrates how we have continued fulfilling our mission to create opportunities to empower Guatemalan women to build a better life.

-When COVID-19 initially began spreading, Friendship Bridge immediately started offering clients the option to restructure their loans to include grace periods, prepayments with no penalties, and reduced interest.
-We are also using technology in new and inventive ways to continue providing invaluable services to our clients during this time.
+When COVID-19 initially began spreading, Friendship Bridge immediately started offering clients the option to restructure their loans to include grace periods, prepayments with no penalties, and reduced interest rates.
+We also started using technology in new and inventive ways to continue providing invaluable services to them despite their hardships.

-- Telehealth Services: we are calling our clients in Guatemala to provide quality health services by phone to discuss symptoms, provide healthcare education, and direct women on treatments as needed.
-When reliable and trustworthy information is scarce in Guatemala, our clients will have access to accurate healthcare information.
+- Telehealth Services: We began calling our clients in Guatemala to provide quality health services by phone to discuss symptoms, provide healthcare education, and direct women on treatments as needed.
+When reliable and trustworthy information is scarce in Guatemala, our clients continue to have access to accurate healthcare information.

-- Intranet: We launched our new INTRANET communications tool to allow staff to collaborate more effectively while staying safe by working from home.
+- Intranet: We launched our new intranet communications tool to allow staff to collaborate more effectively while staying safe by working remotely from home.
 We are also using this time strategically to take advantage of remote learning opportunities during restrictive shelter-in-place orders.
-With the use of an online learning platform, staff will be trained on customer service, emotional intelligence, and responsible loan collections practices from the safety of their homes.
+With the use of an online learning platform, staff are being trained on customer service, emotional intelligence, and responsible loan collections practices from the safety of their homes.

 - Phone Calls: Although Guatemala is a poor country, many clients own a cellphone.
 Our calls in mid-March gave us real, on-the-ground information regarding the level of knowledge, clients have about the situation and their concerns.
 Facilitators and Loan Officers continue to call clients on the phone to address their concerns, show care, and provide comfort during a time of uncertainty.
 Our calls are helping prepare clients to confront the situation, demonstrate our commitment to them, and get feedback on what might be the best solutions or interventions in response to the crisis.